Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

 You want to use simpler words, as they'll lower the barrier to entry to your content.

 Keep the jargon out, too.
-If a reader doesn't understand what you're saying, then they're not going to stick around.
+If a reader doesn't understand what you're saying, they're not going to stick around.

 No matter what you're writing about, you want to encourage your readers to take action on it.